quarkey/iot/README.md

 ### exampleconfig.json

+The api require the following settings to be able to run.

 ```
 {
     "connectString": "host=localhost port=15432 user=iot password=iot dbname=iot sslmode=disable",
     "driver": "postgres",
     "api_addr": ":6001",

+    // not implemented
     "encryptionkey": "enter encryption key",

+    // full path to up/down sql-files
     "migration": "database/migrations",

     // the numbers of seconds between telemetry checks
     "checkTelemetryTimer": 10,

-    // enables simulation mode for development, this should be deactivated
-    // when running application
+    // enables simulation mode for development, this should be deactivated when running application
     "allowSim": true
 }
 ```